 Did you pop open the battery cover to find a big corrosion mess?
 You can clean a device that has had a leaky battery.
 It isn't a difficult process as long as you follow the directions carefully.
-If the corrosion is found quickly enough, you should be able to save the device from being permanently damaged.
+If the corrosion is found quickly enough, following the cleaning tips below should help you save the device from being permanently damaged.

 Items for Cleaning